Vaccines, Spike Proteins, Viral Shedding, and Pine Pollen

 Suramin is a synthetic compound that bears virtually no resemblance to the benzopurpurine naphthalene urea it began its journey as.

-I will work on building out the citations in this post, and for now please read more about this history and production of suramin here, here, here, and here.
-These articles have been heavily referenced here.
+I will work on building out the citations in this post, and for now please read more about the history and production of suramin here, here, here, and here.
+These articles are heavily referenced in this text.

 Pine Needle Tea, Suramin, and Shikimic Acid

-An additional element in the misinformation around pine needles and suramin is the relating of suramin to shikimic acid, implying that suramin is a derivative of shikimic acid.
+An additional element in the misinformation around pine needles and suramin is relating suramin to shikimic acid, implying that suramin is a derivative of shikimic acid.
+It is not.

-Shikimic acid is a carcinogen present mainly in Chinese star anise (Illicium verum).
-It is also present in the tree fern fronds commonly consumed as fiddleheads.
-Roasting deactivates the carcinogenic attributes of it, and as such, it is highly recommended that the fronds are roasted before consuming to deactivate the carcinogens.
+Shikimic acid, a carcinogen, occurs in Chinese star anise (Illicium verum) and tree fern fronds, which are commonly eaten as fiddleheads.
+Roasting the fronds deactivates the carcinogenic properties of shikimic acid.
+Therefore, it is highly recommended to roast the fronds before consumption to make them safe.

 Shikimic Acid and Pine Needles

 For viral replication to occur, the virus must first be present.
-As the vaccines do not contain the virus, there is no virus present to replicate.
+As this class of vaccines do not contain the virus, there is no virus present to replicate.

 For an overview of the different types of COVID-19 vaccines and how they work, I recommend the two following videos.

-This first video provides more of an overview:
+The first video provides more of an overview of the vaccines:

-While the second is a deep-dive and a rich resource for information:
+The second videos providees a deep-dive and a rich resource for information:

 COVID-19 Vaccines and the Risk of Viral Shedding